The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets: Final remarks

 Inner models beyond $\zerohandgrenade$ give up on linear iterability in favour of iteration trees.
-Considerations regarding the existence of unique cofinal branches seem to imply a rise in the descriptive complexity of the codes for mice.
-One might consider generalizing Steel’s work in \cite{steel1995projectively} to optimise iterability complexity in the presence of finitely many Woodin cardinals.
-But this introduces new challenges: Steel eliminates extra quantifiers using the Gandy-Spector Theorem, but we lack of an equivalent result in the context of $\mathsf{GDST}$ at singular cardinals of countable cofinality, where Determinacy fails already at the very first levels of the $\lambda$-Borel hierarchy (\cite[Section 4.5]{DMR}).
-One could still carry out the same work renouncing to remain at the lowest levels in the $\lambda$-projective hierarchy, but this introduces another difficulty: inner models $M_n$ with $n$-many Woodin cardinals do not have nice covering properties.
+Considerations regarding the existence of unique cofinal branches may imply a rise in the descriptive complexity of the codes for mice.
+One might consider generalising Steel’s work in \cite{steel1995projectively} to optimise iterability complexity in the presence of finitely many Woodin cardinals.
+But this introduces new challenges: Steel eliminates extra quantifiers using the Gandy-Spector Theorem, but we lack of an equivalent result in the context of $\mathsf{GDST}$ at singular cardinals of countable cofinality, where Determinacy fails already at the very first levels of the $\lambda$-Borel hierarchy (see \cite[\textsection 4.5]{DMR}).
+One could still carry out the same work renouncing to remain at the lowest levels in the $\lambda$-analytical or $\lambda$-projective hierarchies, but this introduces another difficulty: inner models $M_n$ with $n$-many Woodin cardinals do not have nice covering properties.
 Other alternatives still at the level of core models with Woodin cardinals present additional problems beyond those mentioned.
-For instance, the Jensen-Steel core model without a measurable cardinal lacks the structural features, such as the well-behaved building blocks found in the Dodd-Jensen and Koepke core models or in $L[U]$, that our techniques crucially rely on.
+For instance, the Jensen-Steel core model without a measurable cardinal lacks the structural features, such as the well-behaved building blocks found in the Dodd-Jensen or in $L[U]$, that our techniques crucially rely on.
 As a result, the arguments we've employed in those settings may no longer apply in this context.